mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan/sis_test_plan_d_ssid_testing.md

 **Response**
 - The Ed-Fi Student record is unable to post.
-- An HTTP status code ```400 Bad Request``` and the corresponding message for the error given is returned from the ODS/API.
+- An HTTP status code ```400 Bad Request``` and the corresponding message for the error given is returned from the API endpoint.
 - Vendor Captures error and displays for district user

 # Navigation